Harvey Rice: Family life

 Harvey Rice married Fannie Rice, daughter of Truman Rice on 27 September 1828 and they had four children: Percival Wood Rice, Fannie Maria Rice, Henrietta M. Rice and Harvey Hayden Rice.
 Fannie Rice died 21 December 1837.
-Three years after her death, Harvey Rice married Emma Fitch, and they had five children: Henrietta Maria Rice, Emma Fitch Rice, Mary Wood Rice, James Stephen Rice, and Harvey Rice, Jr. Harvey Rice died on 7 November 1891 in Cleveland and was buried at Cleveland's Lake View Cemetery.
+Three years after her death, Harvey Rice married Emma Fitch, and they had five children: Henrietta Maria Rice, Emma Fitch Rice, Mary Wood Rice, James Stephen Rice, and Harvey Rice, Jr. Harvey Rice's half-brother Henry Freeman Rice was a businessman in Carson City, Nevada and superintendent of the Carson City Mint.
+Harvey Rice died on 7 November 1891 in Cleveland and was buried at Cleveland's Lake View Cemetery.

 Legacy

 For his support of education in Cleveland, an elementary school was named in his honor.
 In 1899, the City of Cleveland erected a statue by James G. C. Hamilton in his honor at the Fine Arts Museum Garden Area on East Boulevard in Cleveland.

 Genealogy

 Harvey Rice was a direct descendant of Edmund Rice, an English immigrant to Massachusetts Bay Colony, as follows: